nsu-syspro/haskell-infinite-lists-wwshjts/README.md

 since we are only interested in the sequence produced by coefficients, not the value of generating function itself.
-With this representation we could define all necessary numerical operations to write formula like $\frac{1}{1 - x}$ where $1$, $x$ and the whole formula have the type `Stream Integer`, yielding desired sequence in the end.
+With this representation we could define all necessary numerical operations to write formula like $\frac{1}{1 - x}$ where $1$, $x$ and the whole formula have underlying type `Stream Integer`, thus yielding desired sequence in the end.

 ### Series